Logging

 Node search information (columns 1-4):

-• IntInf: Number of integer variables not taking integer values in the current linear relaxation (LP relaxation) solution.
+• IntInf: Number of integer variables that are fractional in the current LP relaxation

 Feasible solution interval information (columns 5-7):

-• Gap: Relative gap between upper and lower bounds.
-If less than the specified RelGap parameter, the solving process will stop.
+• Gap: Relative gap between bound and incumbent.
+If it drops below the RelGap threshold, solving process stops

 Solving time information (column 8):